jingwenhuang96/Fashion_MNIST_Classification/README.md

 # Fashion_MNIST_Classification

+## Motivation for the project

+In this project, the fashion MNIST dataset is used to train the different machine learning methods, including the logistic regression classifier, random forest classifier, artificial neural network and convolutional neural network.
+The purposes of this project is to understand which models are better in this case

-## Blog of this project in Medium
+## Blog of this project in Medium showing the result of this project

 https://medium.com/@forever.aiqi/explore-image-classification-with-fashion-mnist-dataset-e375a2483fb7

-## The libraries used
+## Libraries used

 matplotlib
 numpy
 sklearn
 tensorflow.keras

-## The motivation for the project

-In this project, the fashion MNIST dataset is used to train the different machine learning methods, including the logistic regression classifier, random forest classifier, artificial neural network and convolutional neural network.
-The purposes of this project is to understand which models are better in this case

-## The files in the repository
+## Coding Files

 There are four code files in this repository